Site Logo

 Eligibility

-• The carer can be either a single, married, in civil union, or cohabiting person and is solely taking care of a relative (spouse/partner or parent; brother; sister; grandparent; uncle; aunt; father or mother-in-law or brother or sister-in-law) living within the same household as defined in the Social Security Act (Cap.
+• The carer can be either a single, married, in civil union, or cohabiting person and is solely taking care of one (1) or two (2) relatives (spouse/partner or parent; brother; sister; grandparent; uncle; aunt; father or mother-in-law or brother or sister-in-law) living within the same household as defined in the Social Security Act (Cap.
 318.).

 • The carer is to be under retirement age.